juniorklawa/dumonbot/README.md

 ## Why dumont?
 Santos Dumont is considered a polymath (a person who knows many sciences) since he was a great Brazilian inventor, having inventions such as: the airplane and the airship.
 The bot's intention is, as Santos Dumont did, to show and spread the most diverse areas of human knowledge.

+## Inspiration
+This project is inspired by the [video-maker](https://github.com/filipedeschamps/video-maker) project

 ### Built With